I recently heard Ravi Zacharias describe our God as the “God of the Gaps.” He got me thinking….

 Other faiths lead people on paths hoping they might be good enough to gain acceptance by their gods.
 These paths are inadequate and leave gaps between humans and our creator.

 Can we do enough good things to balance out or erase the bad things we have done and thought?
-Yes, our thought lives are very much a full partner in these equations.
+Yes, our thought lives are very much a full partner in this equation.
 The Creator knows everything, even our thoughts.
+Something that should make us pause to reflect.

-Is it possible to do a sufficient number of good things over many reincarnated lives to merit a relationship with a holy God?
+Is it possible to do a sufficient number of good things over a lifetime to merit a relationship with a holy God?
 What do we do with our failures?
-Do we begin again as annoying bugs in hopes of reaching perfection?
-The gaps are vast!
+The gap is vast for everyone!

 The mercy of God is complete, but it is also slightly conditional.
 I say slightly because His mercy is offered to ALL and given freely, but each person must choose to accept it as their own free gift, not earned.

 Our Creator has always known we could never be holy enough on our own to close the gap.
-We are all created in the image of God, because we are made to be friends of God.
-God has never been surprised by the gaps, the great distances between people and His holiness.
-Before the Creator created, He planned for the gaps!
+We are all created in the image of God.
+And this same Creator made has always intended we would be His friends.
+God has never been surprised by the gaps that are the great distances between each person and His holiness.
+Before the Creator created, He planned for the gaps.

 The Good news is of course Jesus Christ reconciling us to our Creator though His death on the cross that redeems us if we accept.
 The Good News gets even better.
 God is the giver of life and the sustainer of life.
-Likewise, the gaps in our everyday lives are met with the same completeness as Jesus on the cross.
+Because of that, the gaps in our everyday lives are met with the same completeness as Jesus’ death on the cross, and resurrection from that death.
+He filled the gap.

-As followers of Jesus we remember we are saved by grace for eternal life but sometimes we lose sight of God’s daily redemptive acts as we lean into Jesus to forgive those who offend us, love the ones close to us who inadvertently hurt us, draw on His strength to face ordinary and extraordinary challenges and pull on Him to experience comfort in our daily needs.
+As followers of Jesus we remember we are saved by grace for eternal life but sometimes we lose sight of God’s daily redemptive acts.
+Our Creator invites us to lean into Jesus for the grace to forgive those who offend us, and love the ones close to us who inadvertently hurt us.
+As we draw on His strength to face ordinary and extraordinary challenges and pull on Him to experience comfort in our daily needs we are allowing the God of the gaps to do what He does best, though us.
 No other gods are able to fill these gaps as effectively, gently or lastingly as our Creator and Redeemer: Father, Son and Holy Spirit.

 What gaps in your life will you invite the “God of the gaps” into?